Northyn/ChroniclesPI/README.md

 Priest Addon for Power Infusion.

+- New Changes to include a return of Cooldown Duration to the current PI target if the cast fails rounded to two decimal points.
+- Added SendChatMessage usage to better communicate the application of PI rather than using client Print messages.

 Command to cast PI on the last person that whispered "POWER INFUSION" (in caps) to you:

 	/pi